tsmorgan/shots/README.md

 3. **Have the resulting PDF be in the right order** - This was a kind of side issue but it cropped up a couple of times when members of my team needed a quick PDF of the prototype for something and I ended up manually reordering a PDF in Preview page-by-page.

 So having the a data file which could both define the pages to be printed but also the order to print them seemed to work best.
-Creating a new folder for each different screengrabbing felt like a good way to go and then maintaining the option to retain or simply delete the PNGs that were created along the way seemed like a useful thing too.
+Creating a new folder for each different screen grabbing felt like a good way to go and then maintaining the option to retain or simply delete the PNGs that were created along the way seemed like a useful thing too.